 Sailors have a higher chance of getting cancer from asbestos.
 The International Journal of Environmental Health Research published a review on this topic.
 It showed that seafarers from five Nordic countries were twice as likely to get mesothelioma than the average person.

-Workers at the Portsmouth Naval Shipyard were exposed to asbestos fibers in a various number of ways.
-Asbestos insulation was widely used not only in ships and submarines, but also within the 376 buildings that cover around two thirds of the shipyard’s land area.
+Employees at the Portsmouth Naval Shipyard had contact with asbestos fibers in many different ways.
+Asbestos insulation was used a lot, not only on ships and submarines, but also inside of 376 buildings that take up two-thirds of the shipyard’s space.

-Asbestos was discovered, for example, during the excavation of Building 310, a hose handling facility built in 1980.
-And from 1994 to 1995, excavation work near a temporary housing building uncovered a wide array of potentially dangerous debris, including asbestos cloth.
+Asbestos was discovered, for example, during the excavation of Building 310, a hose-handling facility built in 1980.
+From 1994 to 1995, excavation work near temporary housing revealed asbestos cloth.

-Poor safety controls at PNS contributed to the extent of workplace exposures to asbestos.
-Documents suggest that up until the mid-1970s, ventilation at the shipyard was either ineffective or absent entirely.
+Poor safety controls at PNS contributed to the extent of workplace exposure to asbestos.
+Documents suggest that up until the mid-1970s, ventilation was either ineffective or absent.

-In the order of intensity, the most asbestos exposed positions at Portsmouth Naval Shipyard were pipefitters, welders, electricians and sheet metal mechanics.
-An analysis of the top 10 asbestos exposed jobs at the shipyard revealed that 19 percent of the workers studied held at least one of these positions.
+In the order of intensity, the most asbestos-exposed positions at Portsmouth Naval Shipyard were pipefitters, welders, electricians and sheet metal mechanics.
+An analysis of the top 10 asbestos-exposed jobs at the shipyard revealed that 19% of the workers studied held at least one of these positions.

 Although the Navy is shielded from liability by the Federal Employee’s Compensation Act, former workers exposed to asbestos at Portsmouth Naval Shipyard have sought compensation and punitive damages from asbestos manufacturers who failed to warn about the toxicity of their products.